Mir Ahmad Bin Quasem

 Mir Ahmad Bin Quasem Arman (মীর আহমাদ বিন কাসেম আরমান), also known as Mir Ahmad, is a Bangladeshi born British-trained barrister and human rights activist.
-He is a victim of enforced disappearance and is believed to have been abducted by security forces of the government of Bangladesh.
-He is the son of late Mir Quasem Ali, a prominent leader of the opposition Bangladesh Jamaat-e-Islami, and was a member of his father's legal defence team before his abduction.
+He was a victim of enforced disappearance and was believed to have been abducted by security forces of the government of Bangladesh.
+He is the son of late Mir Quasem Ali, a prominent leader of the Bangladesh Jamaat-e-Islami party, and was a member of his father's legal defence team before his abduction.

-According to a recent whistleblower report, it is believed that Mir Ahmad is currently being detained at a Bangladeshi secret detention center known as Aynaghar.
+According to a whistleblower report, it was believed that Mir Ahmad was detained at a Bangladeshi secret detention center known as Aynaghar.
+He was released on August 06, 2024, in Dhaka.
+Pictures after his release showed that he had lost considerable weight.

-Education and Career
+Education and career

 He completed his Bar Vocational Course (BVC) from Inns of Court School of Law (ICSL) and was called to the Bar of England and Wales, becoming Barrister.
 He had completed his L.L.B (Hons.) from the University of London.

 At the time of his abduction in 2016, Mir Ahmad was representing his father Mir Quasem Ali as part of the latter's defence team in the International Crimes Tribunal (ICT) of Bangladesh set up in 2010.

 Abduction

-Mir Ahmad was reportedly snatched from in front of his family members at his house in Mirpur, Dhaka during the night on 9 August 2016.

-According to a statement by Mir Ahmad's lawyers on the occasion of the third anniversary of his abduction, a group of 8 or 9 men entered Mir Ahmad's apartment at 11 pm on 9 August 2016, and demanded his whereabouts from his family.
+Mir Ahmad Bin Quasem was reportedly snatched from in front of his family members at his house in Mirpur, Dhaka during the night on 9 August 2016.
+According to a statement by Mir Ahmad's lawyers on the occasion of the third anniversary of his abduction, a group of 8 or 9 men entered Mir Ahmad's apartment at 11 pm on 9 August 2016 and demanded his whereabouts from his family.
 Mir Ahmad then went to the door, when he was told that he had to come with them.
 He was given 5 minutes with his family after which the men stormed into the apartment, and Mir Ahmad was pulled and grabbed away from his family, and dragged down the stairs and out of the house.
 He was then placed in a mini-bus which was driven away.
 According to the statement by the lawyers, "this abduction followed the exact modus operandi of other abductions by the security forces in Bangladesh."
 The same statement states that Mir Ahmad had been previously visited and questioned by several members of Rapid Action Battalion earlier on 5 August 2016.

+Release

+Mir Ahmad was released on 6 August, 2024, the very next day after Sheikh Hasina resigned and fled Bangladesh following popular protests.
+Pictures shared on social media by family members showed him embracing his mother and two daughters.
+Two lawyers, Michael Polak and Toby Cadman, who had long advocated for his release through various campaigns, expressed their joy on receiving the news.